pub struct Uart { /* private fields */ }Expand description

 Support for RTS/CTS hardware flow control is device-dependent.
 You can

-manually implement RTS/CTS using cts
+manually implement RTS/CTS using cts, send_stop and

-, or by disabling hardware flow control and configuring
+send_start, or by disabling hardware flow control and configuring

-for RTS and an InputPin
+an OutputPin for RTS and an InputPin for CTS.

 sourcepub fn send_stop(&self) -> Result<()>